MicrosoftDocs/bot-docs/articles/intelligent-bots.md

 - The <a href="https://www.microsoft.com/cognitive-services/en-us/speech-api" target="_blank">Bing Speech API</a> provides speech-to-text and text-to-speech conversion capabilities.
 - The <a href="https://www.microsoft.com/cognitive-services/en-us/custom-recognition-intelligent-service-cris" target="_blank">Custom Recognition Intelligent Service (CRIS)</a> allows you to create custom speech recognition models to tailor the speech-to-text conversion to an application's vocabulary or user's speaking style.
 - The <a href="https://www.microsoft.com/cognitive-services/en-us/speaker-recognition-api" target="_blank">Speaker Recognition API</a> enables speaker identification and verification through voice.

+Learn how to add speech recognition and conversion to your bot.

 ## Knowledge extraction
 Cognitive Services provides five knowledge APIs that enable you to identify named entities or phrases in unstructured text, add personalized recommendations, provide auto-complete suggestions based on natural interpretation of user queries, and search academic papers and other research like a personalized FAQ service.